Holland Scholarship for excellent non-EEA applicants

 Scholarship amount and payment

 Holland Scholarship is not a full tuition scholarship!
-The scholarship amount of € 5,000 will be paid separately in two instalments (November and February) after you have paid the full tuition fee amount.
+The scholarship amount of € 5,000 will be paid in ten monthly instalments as of October, after you have paid the full tuition fee amount.
 You will receive these amounts only in the first year of your studies.

 - You are a non-EEA national (not holding an extra EEA nationality).